 Figure 1 is an unannotated version of the full scene, which covers an area about 0.9 mile (1.5 kilometers) wide.
 It is a portion of HiRISE observation ESP_048041_1780.

-NASA’s Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, manages the Mars Reconnaissance Orbiter Project for NASA’s Science Mission Directorate, Washington.
-Lockheed Martin Space Systems, Denver, built the orbiter and collaborates with JPL to operate it.
+The University of Arizona, Tucson, operates HiRISE, which was built by Ball Aerospace & Technologies Corp., Boulder, Colo.
+NASA’s Jet Propulsion Laboratory, a division of Caltech in Pasadena, California, manages the Mars Reconnaissance Orbiter Project for NASA’s Science Mission Directorate, Washington.